 The plaintiffs claimed to the Court that the Child Care and Protection Board actively contributed to the situation and had done nothing to prevent adoptions.
-They argued the Board omitted to properly inform mothers about their rights and solutions to raise their child.
-As a consequence, the mothers didn’t have the freedom to decide and felt compelled to surrender their child for adoption.
+They argued the Board omitted to properly inform mothers about their rights and solutions to raising their children.
+As a consequence, the mothers didn’t have the freedom to decide and felt compelled to surrender their children for adoption.

 The Court dismissed the case because it was not established that the Child Care and Protection Board made legally-punishable errors or acted unlawfully during the period.